 Dates: Fridays 24 April, 1 May, 15 May, 29 May, 12 June 2020

-Venue: Utrecht University (Room TBA) and Utrecht University Library (29 May: Bucheliuszaal)
+Venue: Utrecht University (Drift 21, room 0.06) and Utrecht University Library (29 May: Bucheliuszaal)

 Open to: RMa Students who are a member of a Dutch Graduate Research School (onderzoekschool).
-RMa Students who are members of the Huizinga Institute will have first access; PhD candidates can attend as auditor (limited number)
+RMa Students who are members of the Huizinga Institute will have first access until 1 December 2019; PhD candidates can attend as auditor (limited number)

 Fee (non members of a Dutch National Research School): € 150